techclubssn/DL-CV-2020/Session-0/README.md

 ## INSTRUCTIONS -- IMPORTANT!
 Before the next week's session, be sure you do the following:
-1. Go through Numpy's Tutorial given below to understand the `XOR_using_NN` code better.
+1. Go through Numpy Tutorial given below to understand the `XOR_using_NN` code better.
 2. Complete the assignment given below.
 3. (Optional) Enroll in the deeplearning.ai Coursera Specialization